Dowdly/Family-Vault/README.md

 # FamilyVault 🔐

-**A centralised password manager designed specifically for families, featuring parental oversight, activity logging, and a complementary Chrome Extension.**
+**A centralised password mincludinganager designed specifically for families, featuring parental oversight, activity logging, and a complementary Chrome Extension.**

 ---